hyperledger/indy-besu/docs/design/did-methods.md

 //todo

-The following sections describe how the `did:indy` DID Method adheres to the security considerations outlined in the [DID Core 1.0 specification](https://w3c.github.io/did-core) and in accordance with RFC3552.
+The following sections describe how the `did:indybesu` DID Method adheres to the security considerations outlined in the [DID Core 1.0 specification](https://w3c.github.io/did-core) and in accordance with RFC3552.

 > ### Privacy Considerations